TheDeadSlayer/Ecommerce-LAMP-Deployment/README.md

 # Introduction

-This project is a demo of deploying a sample ecommerce application on LAMP stack.
+This project demonstrates the automation of deploying a sample ecommerce application on LAMP stack via a BASH script

+The BASH is cript is called deploy-application.sh

-Here's how to deploy it on CentOS systems:
+Here's are the steps deploy it on CentOS systems (outlined in the BASH Script):

 ## Deploy Pre-Requisites